DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - 🔥Spyware is software designed to gather information about a user or system without their consent.
         - 🔥Advanced Persistent Threat (APT) is a sophisticated and prolonged cyberattack where an adversary gains unauthorized access to a network and remains undetected for an extended period.
 APTs are characterized by their use of advanced techniques and tools.
 Attackers employ sophisticated methods to bypass security measures and remain undetected.
 APTs are designed to stay in the target environment for a long time, often months or even years.
 The attackers aim to maintain a long-term presence to achieve their objectives.
 APTs are typically targeted at specific organizations, sectors, or individuals.
 The attackers often conduct extensive reconnaissance to tailor their attack to the specific vulnerabilities of their target.

-- **Saboage**: An attack committed against an organization by an insider, such as an employee, is known as sabotage.
+- 🍮**Saboage**: An attack committed against an organization by an insider, such as an employee, is known as sabotage.
 Sabotage refers to deliberate actions intended to disrupt, damage, destroy, or compromise an organization's operations, assets, infrastructure, or reputation.
-- **Espionage**: This involve the theft of sensitive information and unauthorized access or collection of sensitive or confidential information for the purpose of gaining a competitive advantage, political advantage, or other nefarious motives.
+- 🍮**Espionage**: This involve the theft of sensitive information and unauthorized access or collection of sensitive or confidential information for the purpose of gaining a competitive advantage, political advantage, or other nefarious motives.

 - 7.7.8 Machine learning and Artificial Intelligence (AI) based tools
-    - **AI**: gives machines the ability to do things that a human can do better or allows a machine to perform tasks that we previously thought required human intelligence
+    - 📘**AI**: gives machines the ability to do things that a human can do better or allows a machine to perform tasks that we previously thought required human intelligence
-    - **Machine Learning**: a subset of AI and refers to a system that can improve automatically through experience
+    - 📘**Machine Learning**: a subset of AI and refers to a system that can improve automatically through experience
         - a ML system starts with a set of rules or guidelines
         - an AI system starts with nothing and progressively learns the rules, creating its own algorithms as it learns the rules and applies ML techniques based on these rules
     - Behavior-based detection is one way ML and AI can apply to cybersecurity